molgenis/molgenis-emx2/README.md

 ```

 All other folders contain apps created using vue-cli.
-In order to develop you need to start a molgenis-exm2 as described above, e.g. docker-compose up.
+In order to develop you need to start a molgenis-exm2 backend as described above, e.g. docker-compose up.
-The /api path is then proxied, see vue.config.js
+The /api and /graphql path is then proxied, see vue.config.js
 In order to preview individual apps using yarn serve.
-For example
 ```console
 cd apps/schema
 yarn serve